 The king threw his head back with laughter.
 “Now I am absolutely certain that I have the right man!”

-The job interview ended with King Wen ordering Jiang to appear for work at the royal court by the next full moon.
+The interview ended with King Wen ordering Jiang to appear for work at the royal court by the next full moon.

 “A king.” gasped the prince.
 “He caught a king.”